Drx85/p5_personnal_blog/readme.md

 I made this little blog to improve my skills in PHP, in the context of my PHP/Symfony OpenClassRooms formation.
 Your comments and suggestions are welcome.

-### Constraints
+### Features

-This blog must :
+This blog :
 *   Contains posts listed in a page with an overview of each post + its number of comments + author + title + last update date if exists
 *   Each post have its own page, which display all the post content + its comments + a form to add comments for connected users
+*   Format posts with Markdown
-*   Implement admin/publisher/member accounts
+*   Implements admin/publisher/member accounts
-*   Implement an admin interface with restricted access
+*   Implements an admin interface with restricted access
-*   Have possibility to create/update/delete posts and to delete/validate comments when connected as admin or publisher
+*   Give possibility to create/update/delete posts and to delete/validate comments when connected as admin or publisher
-*   Manually validate by admin or publisher each new comment sent
+*   Give possibility to manually validate by admin or publisher each new comment sent
-*   Have possibility to promote to publisher or to demote to member users when connected as admin
+*   Give possibility to promote to publisher or to demote to member users when connected as admin
 *   Have a form contact in homepage
 *   Not use any framework, composer libraries are tolerated
 *   Avoid security fails like XSS, CSRF, SQL injection, session hijacking, injection of PHP scripts
-*   Be monitored by Codacy and Code Climate
+*   Is monitored by Codacy and Code Climate

 ### Built With